February 02nd, 2022, by Labtoo's team

 IPS models

-Induced pluripotent cells can differentiate into complex cell lines that may be difficult to culture otherwise.
-Advantages: generate a cell type in large quantities, and access to genetic manipulations.
+Induced pluripotent cells can differentiate into complex cell lines that may be difficult to a culture otherwise.

 Primary cells